elisshui/stock-exploration/README.md

 <h1>Stock Data Exploration - Machine Learning</h1>

 <p>
-  This repository holds two small-scale projects aimed at utilizing machine learning concepts in the stock world.
+  This repository currently holds two small-scale projects aimed at utilizing machine learning concepts in the stock world.
 More exploratory projects will be added over time and will be used as a reference point for larger projects in the future.
 </p>